 For years we heard no pain, no gain from practically all fitness instructors.
 However, as we know from personal experience, once you are sore you are less likely to return to the workout.

-When I started exercising last year, I opted to use a recumbent stationary bike.
-I needed to sit as well as get some back support.
+When I started exercising last year, I opted to use a recumbent bike.
+Like a lot of obese people, I needed to sit as well as get some back support while exercising.
 Eventually, I got fitter and progressed to walking.

 Also read The Best Exercises for Obese Women

 To lose weight, you must have a calorie deficit.
 This means that you must burn more calories than you eat.
 One pound is equivalent to 3,500 calories.
-Therefore, to lose one pound a week/7 days you should have a calorie deficit of 500 calories a day.
+Therefore, to lose one pound a week you should have a calorie deficit of 500 calories a day.

 You can get that calorie deficit from eating healthier as well as exercising.
 You may have heard that weight loss is 75% diet and 25% exercise.
 Or you can’t outrun a bad diet.
 In other words, you still need to eat a better diet to lose weight.